Hours of Operation:

-If you or your loved one is more comfortable communicating in Navajo, take advantage of UNM Hospital's free medical interpreter services.
-Your interpreter also can read you the patient bill of rights – a document that explains your rights and responsibilities as a health care patient.
+If you or your loved one is more comfortable communicating in Navajo, UNMH’s Interpreter Language Services is available for all patients.
+This service is free, and you can call any time at 505-272-5399.
+Your interpreter can also read you the Patient Bill of Rights — a document that explains your rights and responsibilities as a patient.

 View a video explaining interpreter services and financial services: